Skip to content

 The OPS dashboard answers “what’s broken right now?” at a glance — and the as-of header at the top means it answers the same question for any T.

 Existing OSS network tools (Netdisco, NetDB, NeDi, LibreNMS) answer “where is MAC X right now?” well.
-They struggle with two harder questions:
+They struggle with three harder questions:

 • What L2 path does a frame from A to B take through the fabric — hop by hop, now?